Ayodhya case: SC says ASI report not an ordinary opinion; inferences drawn by cultivated minds

+The ASI, which had found artefacts, idols, pillars and other remains, stated in its report about the existence of a massive structure beneath the 'alleged Babri Masjid'.

-The ASI report of 2003 on the Ram Janmabhoomi-Babri Masjid site was not an "ordinary opinion" as the archaeologists were acting on behalf of the Allahabad High Court judges to give their views on the excavated material, the Supreme Court said on September 27.
+The ASI report of 2003 on the Ram Janmabhoomi-Babri Masjid site was not an "ordinary opinion" as the archaeologists were acting on behalf of the Allahabad High Court to give their views on the excavated materials, the Supreme Court said Friday.
+The High Court, through its court-commissioner, had asked Archeological Survey of India (ASI) in 2002 to excavate the site and give its findings on whether the "disputed building" was constructed on the site of an "alleged Hindu temple" after demolishing it.

+The ASI, which had found artefacts, idols, pillars and other remains, stated in its report about the existence of a massive structure beneath the "alleged Babri Masjid".

+The top court said it was conscious of the fact that both sides have their arguments based on inferences and there were no eyewitnesses to these events.

+"We are conscious of that.
+We have to see which side's story is reasonably probable," the bench said on the 33rd day of the hearing in the politically sensitive case.

-The apex court's observation came when senior lawyer Meenakshi Arora, appearing for the Muslim parties, told the apex court that the ASI report was "merely an opinion" of archeologists which needed to be supported by substantial proof to establish that a Ram temple already existed at the disputed site at Ayodhya.
+Senior advocate Meenakshi Arora, appearing for the Sunni Wakf Board and others, said the ASI report was a "weak evidence" and merely "an opinion" which needed to be supported by substantial proof to establish that a Ram temple already existed at the disputed site.

-Arora told the bench that the report cannot be held to be a "substantive proof".

-"The 2003 ASI report is a weak evidence and needs corroboration with the substantive evidence," the senior lawyer told the bench which also comprised Justices S A Bobde, DY Chandrachud, Ashok Bhushan and S Abdul Nazeer.

-"This (ASI report) is just an opinion and no definitive conclusion can be drawn from it," she told the bench which was hearing the politically sensitive Ayodhya land dispute case for the 33rd day.
+"This (ASI report) is just an opinion and no definitive conclusion can be drawn from it," she said.

 Arora said archeologists were asked to give their report as to whether Ram temple existed at the site or not.
 "At the highest the structure was akin to a north Indian temple," she said referring to the report's conclusions.